52North/sos4R/README.md

 ## Development

-sos4R is developed on GitHub uing the [fork & pull development model](https://help.github.com/articles/using-pull-requests/#fork--pull).
+sos4R is developed on GitHub using the [fork & pull development model](https://help.github.com/articles/using-pull-requests/#fork--pull).
 The [main repository's issue tracker](https://github.com/52North/sos4R/issues) is used to coordinate development.

+The `master` branch represents the current version that is [published on CRAN](http://cran.r-project.org/package=sos4R), the `dev` branch is the current development version.

 ### Contributors